Never Hire a Lawyer Who Uses “Case Runners” to Solicit Clients

-Consider this: You have been injured in a serious Wilmington traffic accident.
+Consider this: You have been injured in a serious Wilmington auto accident.
 You’ve been in your hospital bed for a little over a day, adjusting to your broken clavicle and grateful for the morphine drip to relieve the pain.
 You’re a little surprised when a young man you’ve never met before shows up at your door and introduces himself.

 “Look,” he says.
 “I know you’re not at your best right now, so I’ll be brief.
-You got pretty banged up in that truck crash on I-40 the other day.
+You got pretty banged up in that truck accident on I-40 the other day.
 You really need to sue the trucker who ran into you—I think your case should be worth mid-six figures, at least.
 Anyway, I have a lawyer friend who is great at handling this sort of thing, and I know that he’ll cut you a deal on legal fees once you’re out of the hospital.
 Give him a call.”

 The guy hands you a business card, wishes you a quick recovery, and then scoots down the hall.

 If you weren’t so addled from the painkillers, you would ask yourself some questions about what just happened.
 Who is this guy?
 How does he know about you and your injuries?
 Why would his lawyer friend give you a discount?
 Just exactly what is going on here?

 If this whole interaction seems a little fishy, that’s because it is.